threepwave/cryptsandcaverns/README.md

 ## Sub-folders
 `/contracts` - Solidity contracts as deployed on-chain

+`/docs` - Documentation for integrating Crypts and Caverns into your project.
+(WIP)

 `/examples` - Example code and proofs of concept for working with the project.

 `/website` - threepwave.com website including the Crypts and Caverns website.